A new company just opened the door to hundreds more Fort Mill jobs. Here’s where.

 “The new plant’s location is ideally suited from a logistics standpoint to service some of our strongest markets,” company president and CEO Howard Heckes said in a release.
 “Leveraging state-of-the-art equipment and our Mvantage operating system, our Fort Mill facility will be a safe and efficient addition to our manufacturing network.”

 Masonite designs, manufactures, markets and distributes interior and exterior doors.
 The expansion into Fort Mill will create more than 220 jobs.
-The site should be operational in early 2022.
+The site should be operational early next year.

 “It is refreshing to continue to see manufacturers like Masonite better able serve their customers in the Southeast by choosing York County’s prime location,” said York County Council Chairwoman Christi Cox.
 “We appreciate the significant jobs and opportunity it will bring to our community.”